Alex Chalk: Political career

+Chalk supported remaining within the European Union in the 2016 Brexit referendum.
+He supported the government by voting to trigger Article 50, which formally began the process of Britain's exit from the European Union, along with a majority of cross-party MPs, as a way of respecting the referendum result.

+In March 2017, the Electoral Commission fined the Conservative Party £70,000 for failing accurately to report campaign spending.
+In May 2017, the Crown Prosecution Service concluded its investigations into the allegations and determined that no Conservative Party candidates or officials would face charges.

+In May 2017, Liberal Democrats candidate Martin Horwood said that Chalk was being actively supported by members of pro-hunting organisations Vale of White Horse Hunt, North Cotswold Hunt and Vote-OK, and questioned whether Chalk was concealing his position on fox hunting.
+Chalk stated: "This is another misleading and increasingly desperate attack by the Lib Dems, who are seeing their support crater.
+Contrary to his claims, I have made clear that I would not accept support from any hunt or from Vote OK for the election.
+That remains my position."

-Chalk held his seat in the 2017 general election with a majority of 2,569.
+Chalk was re-elected as MP for Cheltenham at the snap 2017 general election with an increased vote share of 46.7% and a decreased majority of 2,569.

+In May 2017, Chalk voted against investigations into the Iraq War, differing from most of his Conservative colleagues.

-In 2018, prompted by his concerns about an apparent rise in child and adolescent mental health in his constituency, Chalk led a Parliamentary inquiry, together with the Children's Society and Young Minds charities, into the impact of social media and cyber bullying on young people's mental health.
+In May 2018, prompted by his concerns about a rise in child and adolescent mental health problems in his constituency, Chalk led a Parliamentary inquiry, together with the Children's Society and Young Minds charities, into the impact of social media and cyber bullying on young people's mental health.
 Following the launch of the report, it was referenced in the Government's Response to the Internet Safety Strategy Green Paper (published May 2018).

 In 2018, Chalk was appointed Parliamentary Private Secretary (PPS) to the Department of Education.
 He was then appointed PPS to the Secretary of State for Health and Social Care later in 2018, and then in May 2019 became PPS to the new Secretary of State for Defence Penny Mordaunt.